Curriculum: Master of Science in Business Analytics

 Credit: 2

 The purpose of this course is to provide students with a foundation in the study of Organizations (Management) in preparation for the MBA or MS program.
 The goal is to provide students with an introduction to the study of organizations (strategy, structure, design, and context) to help students navigate through the advanced graduate course work and to become a more effective manager.
 This entails understanding how organizations work as well as developing requisite personal skills in problem analysis and writing.
-This course cannot be used for an elective course for Lindner College of Business master's programs.

 2